yaml/yaml-spec/doc/glossary.md

 * Reference

   A reference can be thought of as a pointer to another node in the DOM.
-  In YAML 1.2 the onbly references are aliases.
+  In YAML 1.2 the only references are aliases.

+* Representer / Represent

+  A representer is a process that turns native programming data into a YAML DOM state.

 ## S